Belly Fat Is Hard to Lose After Menopause: Simple Reasons Why

 It will help if you eat a nutritious diet.
 Keep the consumption of sweets and alcohol in moderation.
 However, diet alone won’t help you lose abdominal fat.
 As a result, you should make physical activity a part of your daily routine.

 Therefore, you should not use estrogen therapy primarily to control your weight or belly fat.
 Taking hormone therapy after menopause has its risks and advantages.
+Your doctor or healthcare provider can help you understand this in the context of your own unique health history.

 After menopause, you may not be able to lose belly fat, but you can stay healthy and active.
 Your healthcare professional can assist you in managing your health risks and maintaining a healthy lifestyle.

-Weight loss
+Weight loss and belly fat

 By changing your eating habits, you might be able to alleviate some of the bloating that comes with menopause.
 Excess weight gain during menopause has been linked to a diet high in fat, sugar, and salt.